Gwynne McElveen

-Gwynne McElveen (Born 8 March 1974) is an American-born Irish actress.
-Her most recent role is as Tobis in the new Syfy series Nightflyers, released in December 2018.
+Gwynne McElveen is an American-born Irish actress, writer, and director.
+After becoming known for her stage performances in Irish theatre, she moved to London and wrote and co-directed the documentary film Penumbra, about a friend on death row in Arizona.
+She has since acted in films and television series, including playing Tobis in the 2018 American horror science fiction television series Nightflyers.

-Early life
+Early life and education

-McElveen is the second youngest of 5 children.
-She was born in Los Angeles, during a tremor.
-McElveen and her family moved to Ireland when she was a child.
+Gwynne McElveen was born in Los Angeles, California, but moved to Ireland with her family as a child.

+She attended the Gaiety School of Acting in Dublin, graduating in 1993.
+She made her non-professional stage debut in the school's 1993 production of Colin Teevan's Tear up The Black Sail.

+She later retrained at Bow Street Academy in Dublin.

 Career

-She attended the Gaiety School of Acting in Dublin where she made her non-professional stage debut in the school's 1993 production of Colin Teevan's Tear up The Black Sail.
-Her professional stage debut was in 1994's True Lines, directed by John Crowley and devised alongside the director by McElveen, Stuart Townsend, Cathy Belton and Tom Murphy.
+McElveen's professional stage debut was in 1994's True Lines, directed by John Crowley and devised alongside the director by McElveen, Stuart Townsend, Cathy Belton and Tom Murphy.
 True Lines received critical acclaim, including from noted Irish theatre critic, Fintan O'Toole, and went on to win the Stewart Parker Award.
 True Lines was first performed in Kilkenny; it later moved to the Dublin Theatre Festival and on to the Bush Theatre in London.

-McElveen became well known in the 1990s from her Irish stage work:
+McElveen became well known in the 1990s from her stage work, including: